|Ashwin of Bretforton|

 He died 9 May 1860 and was buried at Bretforton, where he is commemorated by a monument in the chancel; his will was proved 6 July 1860 (effects under £7,000).
 His widow died in Cheltenham, 1 December 1879; her will was proved 22 December 1879 (effects under £450).

 Ashwin, William Henry (1835-92).
 Second son of James Ashwin (1806-60) and his wife Jane, daughter of John Donne Collins of Duffryn (Monmouths.), born 11 March and baptised at Bretforton, 7 April 1835.
 Educated at Exeter College, Oxford (matriculated 1854).
 JP for Worcestershire and DL for Gloucestershire and Worcestershire.
+For a possible portrait of W.H.
+Ashwin see the end of this post.
 He married, 21 September 1858, Gwenelin (1836-1924), daughter of J. Prys Eyton of Plas Llanerchymor (Flints) and had issue:

 (1) Amy Ashwin (1859-1952), born 2 June 1859; married, 28 September 1881, John Henderson (d.
 1930) of Clifton (Derbys), and had issue one son and three daughters; died 30 April 1952 and was buried at Clifton, 5 May 1952; will proved 21 June 1952 (estate £771);